 Employee Pension Plan: Effective July 1, 2008, the Bank approved a freeze of benefits accrued under the employee pension plan and no benefits for future employee service will be accrued and employees hired after that date are not eligible for benefits from the pension plan.
-The pension plan is part of a noncontributory multi-employer defined-benefit pension plan.
-There is no separate actuarial valuation of plan benefits nor segregation of plan assets specifically for the Company.
-As of July 1, 2021 and 2020, the actuarially determined value of total vested benefits exceeded plan assets and a contribution and expense were required for fiscal years 2021 and 2020.
-Expenses of \$84,000 were recorded during fiscal years 2021 and 2020.
-For the years ending June 30, 2021 and 2020, administrative pension expense was \$7,000.
+Prior to May 27, 2022, the pension plan was part of a noncontributory multi-employer defined-benefit pension plan with no separate actuarial valuation of plan benefits nor segregation of plan assets specifically for the Bank.
+As of July 1, 2021 and 2020, the actuarially determined value of total vested benefits exceeded plan assets and a contribution and expense were required for fiscal years 2022 and 2021.
+Contributions of \$43,000 and \$59,000 were made to the plan during fiscal years 2022 and 2021.
+Expenses of \$84,000 were recorded during fiscal years 2022 and 2021.
+For the years ending June 30, 2022 and 2021, administrative pension expense was \$9,000 and \$7,000, respectively.
+Effective May 27, 2022, the Bank withdrew from the multi-employer plan and established the Crossroads Bank Defined Benefit Pension Plan, with intent to terminate.
+At withdrawal, the value of plan assets exceeded the value of total vested benefits and no final contribution to the multi-employer plan was required.

 401(k) Plan: A retirement savings 401(k) plan covers all employees (full and part time) age 18 or older.
 Participation may begin on the 1st of the month following 30 days of employment.
 Participants may defer up to 50% of compensation.
 After one year of service, the Company matches 100% of elective deferrals on the first 4% of the participants' compensation and 50% of elective deferrals on the next 2% of the participant's compensation.
 Additionally, the Company may contribute up to 4% of each participant's compensation regardless of the participant's personal contributions to their 401(k) account depending on earnings and other benefit expenses.
-Expenses under this plan were \$168,000 in 2021 and \$164,000 in 2020.
+Expenses under this plan were \$180,000 in 2022 and \$168,000 in 2021.

 Salary Continuation Plan: The Company maintains a Salary Continuation Plan (Plan) for certain executive officers.
 The Company is recording an expense equal to the projected present value of the payments due after retirement based on the participants' vesting schedules and projected remaining years of service.
-The accrued liability for this plan as of June 30, 2021 and 2020 was approximately \$1,133,000 and \$1,086,000 with expense of \$73,000 and \$60,000 recorded during the years ended June 30, 2021 and 2020, respectively.
+The accrued liability for this plan as of June 30, 2022 and 2021 was approximately \$1,169,000 and \$1,133,000 with expense of \$85,000 and \$73,000 recorded during the years ended June 30, 2022 and 2021, respectively.